frederic-perez/AmE-dictionary/data/dictionary.md

 __flipper__
 __flippers__ _n_ :camera:
 __flit__ :two::hammer:
-__flitter__ _v_ :three: (flitting) Move back and forth very rapidly. _Syn_ flicker, flutter, quiver, waver _The hummingbird flittered from one flower to the next, darting instinctively to wherever the nectar was most plentiful._
+__flitter__ _v_ :four: (flitting) Move back and forth very rapidly. _Syn_ flicker, flutter, quiver, waver _The hummingbird flittered from one flower to the next, darting instinctively to wherever the nectar was most plentiful._
 __flitty__
 __float<sup>1</sup>__ _n_ :four::hammer: _The float of the firm._ _People pull a huge traditional float during the Yamahoko parade._
 __float<sup>2</sup>__ _v_ :four::hammer: